 Six months into their marriage, Stanislaus died in his bed after a two-week illness marked by vomiting, fever and stomach pains.
 His wife had been seen crying at his bedside, asking what she should do with his children.

-The day after the funeral, Lucinda Kilpatrick, a neighbor of the Bilanskys, went to the police with a bombshell story.
-During a shopping trip taken just before Stanislaus fell ill, she said Bilansky had bought 10 cents worth of arsenic and made an odd remark about wanting to give her husband a pill but worrying people would suspect her if he “should drop away sudden.”
+She said she’d accompanied Bilanksy on a shopping trip just before Stanislaus fell ill.
+Bilansky had bought 10 cents worth of arsenic and made an odd remark about wanting to give her husband a pill but worrying people would suspect her if he “should drop away sudden.”
 Kilpatrick further claimed that, soon after Stanislaus died, Bilansky asked her to say she had purchased the poison.
 Kilpatrick’s story was persuasive, and police acted quickly to exhume Stanislaus’ body and arrest his widow.
 Rumors of a romantic motive quickly materialized, and the papers portrayed Bilansky as a blackhearted femme fatale.

-The media whirlwind had one positive effect for the woman at the center: it pulled to her side a talented, high-profile defense attorney named John Brisbin.
+The media whirlwind attracted the attention of a talented, high-profile defense attorney named John Brisbin.
 The Yale-educated former mayor of St. Paul agreed to take on her case and spent two months assembling a defense.

 When the trial began in late May, Brisbin was able to establish significant doubts about Kilpatrick’s motives by producing love letters she’d sent to Walker.
 During cross-examination, Kilpatrick didn’t deny writing the letters or sending the young carpenter “presents of affection.”

-Brisbin argued Stanislaus may have killed himself and presented evidence of the bar owner’s sour temperament, his financial troubles (he was paying 36 percent interest on a $200 loan) and his strange, well-documented superstition that he would meet his maker in the month of March.
-Bilansky never denied buying the arsenic, and Brisbin explained in court that she had done so at her husband’s request; he’d asked her to sprinkle the white powder on bacon rinds and scatter it in the cellar to combat a rat infestation.
+Arguing that Stanislaus may have killed himself, Brisbin presented evidence of the bar owner’s sour temperament, his financial troubles (he was paying 36 percent interest on a $200 loan) and his strange, well-documented superstition that he would meet his maker in the month of March.
+Brisbin explained in court that Bilansky had bought the arsenic at her husband’s request; he’d asked her to sprinkle the white powder on bacon rinds and scatter it in the cellar to combat a rat infestation.

 The prosecution’s case was shaky.
 Only one of the six chemical-analysis tests for arsenic had yielded a positive result, and a doctor who helped perform the tests came to pieces on the witness stand, admitting that he’d never before checked for the poison, that he hadn’t “applied himself particularly in chemistry” and that the tests were not “infallible in a criminal case.”
-Stanislaus’ personal doctor — a witness for the prosecution — testified that his patient was a hypochondriac who gorged himself on Graffenberg pills, a popular patent medicine fatal in high doses, and acknowledged that a tumbler full of liquor he drank 30 minutes before his death might have killed him.
+Stanislaus’ personal doctor — a witness for the prosecution — testified that his patient was a hypochondriac who gorged himself on Graffenberg pills, a popular patent medicine fatal in high doses, and acknowledged that a tumbler full of liquor he drank 30 minutes before his death may have caused his demise.

 Beset by weak physical evidence, the case turned on innuendo.
 Rosa Scharf, a housekeeper hired to tend to Stanislaus during his sickness, testified that she’d seen Bilansky and Walker exchange suggestive “glances.”
 More salaciously, she said that the night after the funeral she had watched the widow put on nightclothes in her bedroom while Walker prepared for bed in the adjoining barroom, the door open.
 Bilansky didn’t treat her husband “as I think a husband should be treated,” Scharf told the all-male jury.

 Scharf was living with Kilpatrick during the trial, and Walker’s spurned lover likely influenced her outlook and testimony.
-After her former employer was sentenced to death, Scharf became troubled by pangs of conscience, visiting the Kilpatricks at home and asking what would become of Bilansky.
-Scharf then returned home, swallowed a vial of potent laudanum and died.
+After her former employer was sentenced to death, Scharf became troubled by pangs of conscience.
+Eventually, she visited the Kilpatricks at home and asked what would become of Bilansky.
+Then, Scharf returned home, swallowed a vial of potent laudanum and died.

 The final act of Bilansky’s life was also tinctured with melodrama.
 Hours after the Supreme Court denied her appeal, she escaped from the Ramsey County jail.
 Squeezing through the bars of a ground-level window, she lay low for a week in the high grasses surrounding Lake Como.
 Walker brought her men’s clothes to wear and tried to aid in her getaway, but while walking toward St. Anthony she was recaptured and placed in solitary confinement.
 (A grand jury declined to indict Walker.)